Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 Create a single `MyExtension.java` text file which will contain the Main entry point and the extension code.

 If using an IDE, you may wish to use the IDEs built-in project management; otherwise just use the text editor of your choice.
-The extension application does not require and Java-native GUI components, as the User Interface will be implemented using the Extension API and hosted within the Smart Pendant app.
+The extension application does not require any Java-native GUI components, as the User Interface will be implemented using the Extension API and hosted within the Smart Pendant app.
 Hence, if using an IDE, a 'command line' application project type will be sufficient.

 Paste in the following source: